 Early owners are generally positive about the XV Crosstrek, giving it good marks for its exterior design, functionality, interior room, ground clearance and standard AWD system.
 In addition, owners find a good balance between performance and fuel economy.
 Unlike some reviewers, many owners do not feel their vehicles are underpowered and equate the XV Crosstrek's performance to similar vehicles from Honda, Toyota and Nissan.
 Some owners find the XV Crosstrek a little noisy at times, and others would like to see a little bit better fuel economy, but overall owners are very happy with their purchases.

-Talk about the 2013 Subaru XV Crosstrek
+What's your take on the 2013 Subaru XV Crosstrek?

 Subaru XV Crosstrek Questions